 While any time of the year is a great time to go to Hawaii, November is particularly good as it tends to be less overrun with tourists, offering a quieter time while still allowing you to enjoy that fabulous turkey dinner as most resort restaurants offer special meals for the holiday.
 While it does tend to be a rainier month, by choosing destinations on the dry side of the islands, generally the southern or western coasts of Kauai, like Poipu, Wailea on Maui, Kailua-Kon on the Big Island or Waikiki on Oahu, you’re likely to experience more idyllic weather.
 If you visit Waikiki, you can even watch its holiday parade, held the Friday after Thanksgiving each year.
 The parade commemorates Pearl Harbor by honoring survivors and veterans in memory of the attacks on December 7, 1941, with local Hawaiian bands, marching bands from the mainland and more.

-While theme parks do tend to be jam-packed during holiday weeks, including Thanksgiving, when most kids are out of school, many, like Disney World and Universal Studios, have extended hours that makes it easier to enjoy the rides and shows without battling massive crowds.
-Plus, at Disney World, you’ll find all sorts of options for Thanksgiving meals so you don’t have to miss out on the traditional feast.
+While theme parks do tend to be jam-packed during holiday weeks, including Thanksgiving, when most kids are out of school, many, like Disney World and Universal Studios, have extended hours that make it easier to enjoy the rides and shows without battling massive crowds.
+Plus, at Disney World, you’ll find all sorts of options for Thanksgiving meals, so you don’t have to miss out on the traditional feast.
 They’re typically offered at restaurants inside Downtown Disney as well as at many of the Disney resorts.